Cultural Etiquette in Morocco: What Solo Travellers Should Know

 - Greetings are more conservative between opposite genders.
 If in doubt, wait for the other person to initiate.

-- When meeting locals, it’s polite to ask about their wellbeing and family before jumping into business or conversation.
+- When meeting locals, it’s polite to ask about their well-being and family before jumping into business or conversation.
 Before asking the price of something in the souks or the cost of a taxi fare, always begin with a greeting (in whichever language you choose) as the bare minimum.

 For more common Darija (Moroccan Arabic) phrases for travellers, check out my language guide here.
 To learn more about shopping in Morocco’s souks, check out my detailed guide for solo travellers.